Opening a business in Playa Del Carmen

 This does not mean you have to move from Playa Del Carmen.
 It might mean you split your time living between two places, having the best of both worlds.
 So where have people moved to open a business?

 Places like Isla Holbox and Bacalar have lured businesses with the ease of opening a business and lower rents.
 Both locations have very small populations and are more remote.
 At first you might think that it would be a bad place for business.
-While locals might not be customers, the fewer tourist that go there flock to your business because you offer a quality product.
+While locals might not be customers, the fewer tourist that go their flock to your business because you offer a quality product.
 You might open a restaurant, bar or hotel that will cater to the tourist market.

 Even small places inland like Valladolid and Coba are drawing attention of businesses.
 With websites like Airbnb and others, it makes it easier to connect with people looking for a guesthouse or retreat off the beaten path.